 What is the next step, you ask?

 Information means nothing if you don’t take action on it.
-Here are three quick and easy steps you can take today to get started on your dog nail trimming journey:
+Here are two quick and easy steps you can take today to get started on your dog nail trimming journey:

-- Join the waitlist for my new online training course, Dog Nailpro™ – The proven step-by-step system for confidently trimming dog nails without force or frustration (and having your dog love it.)
+- Join the waitlist for my new online training course, Dog Nailpro™ – My proven step-by-step system for conditioning your dog to love nail trims without force, fear, or frustration.

 - Nail Trims Don’t Have to be Scary: 5 Subtle Signs of Stress in Dogs